Feng Shui 2: Plot

 After Ruby's funeral, Jack, a loan shark whom Lester had crossed in the slum, breaks into Lester's house but encounters Robert.
 In the ensuing struggle Robert is stabbed to death, and Jack is killed with a fire extinguisher labeled "Red Rabbit."
-Lester realizes Robert and Jack were both born in the year of the Rabbit as Jack is wearing a violet polo shirt with a Playboy bunny logo in it.
+Lester realizes Robert and Jack were both born in the year of the Rabbit as Jack is wearing a shirt with a Playboy bunny logo in it.
 Joy, Lily (who owned the bagua mirror before Joy), and Hsui Liao go to Lester's house to talk about what happened after Lester stole the mirror.
 Hsui Liao realizes that the Bagua is haunting Lester as well as its previous living owners as it is about to complete collecting the souls of its 12 previous owners corresponding to their zodiac animal.
-Hsui Liao also realizes that when Lotus Feet's niece tried to pacify her aunt and died, her soul joined Lotus Feet in claiming a pair of victims, which explains the deaths of Robert and Jack, as well as Lester's companions in the slum, who were killed after being accused of Lester's earlier theft.
+Hsui Liao also realizes that when Lotus Feet's niece tried to pacify her aunt and died, her soul joined Lotus Feet in claiming a pair of victims, which explains the deaths of Robert and Jack, as well as Lester's companions in the slum, who were killed after being accused of Lester's earlier theft of the wallet and ATM.
 When they go to the front of the house, the find the mirror missing.
 They then go to Lily's house, where the latter finds the mirror but conceals it from them, hoping to recover her good fortune.
 They go to the house of Joy's boyfriend Douglas, who shoots and injures Lester after mistaking him for a burglar.
 Douglas proposes to Joy, but the latter refuses after realizing that he had looked at the bagua mirror.

 Hsui Liao realizes that the only way to end Lotus Feet's curse is to destroy the bagua mirror in the temple and persuades Douglas to accompany him, Joy and Lester to the temple.
 Meanwhile, Lily and her housemaid are killed after pulling an electric cable connected to a dragon fountain which they mistake to be a buried piece of gold, revealing her to be born in the Year of the Dragon.
-As they approach the temple, Douglas gets into a fight with residents after an accident and is mauled, Hsui Liao inadvertently looks at the mirror during the scuffle and is stabbed to death, falling on a pile of pork skins (chicharon) to signify his being born on the Year of the Pig and Lester is beaten up and stabbed near some dog cages, signifying his being born in the Year of the Dog.
+As they approach the temple, Douglas gets into a fight with residents after an accident and is mauled, Hsui Liao inadvertently looks at the mirror during the scuffle and is stabbed to death, falling on a pile of chicharon to signify his being born on the Year of the Pig and Lester is beaten up and stabbed near some dog cages, signifying his being born in the Year of the Dog.
 Finally, Lester and Joy reach the temple and destroy the bagua mirror together.
-After destroying the mirror, Joy notices Lester's dead body at the door of the temple, revealing that it was his ghost who helped her break the mirror.
-She mourns as the police and Douglas arrive,to Joy's surprise.
+After destroying the mirror, Joy sees Lester lying dead at the door of the temple, revealing that it was his ghost who helped her break the mirror.
+She mourns as the police and Douglas arrive, to her shock.